ghazalin1/E-commerce-React-Commerce.js-Stripe/README.md

 # Stripe Integrated

-This is a Very Good E-Commerce Application in React created with commerce.js
+This is a Very Good Full Stack E-Commerce Application in React created with commerce.js

 A very creative and fun e-commerce project to play with React